conradakunga/Blog/_posts/2025-08-25-sending-email-in-c-net-part-10-sending-plain-text-email-using-mailkit.md

 5. Set the `Body` of the `MimeMessage`
 6. Send the message using the `SmtpClient`.
 This is the `SmtpClient` from `MailKit`, not the one in [System.Net](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-9.0).

-Before we write our code, we first run our local SMTP server, [PaperCut](https://github.com/ChangemakerStudios/Papercut-SMTP), via [Docker](https://www.docker.com/).
+Before we write our code, we first run our **local SMTP server**, [PaperCut](https://github.com/ChangemakerStudios/Papercut-SMTP), via [Docker](https://www.docker.com/).
 We have discussed this before in the post [Sending Email In C# & .NET - Part 6 - Testing SMTP Locally Using PaperCut]({% post_url 2025-07-22-sending-email-in-c-net-part-6-testing-smtp-locally-using-papercut %})

 ```c#
 docker run -d -p 8080:80 -p 25:25 changemakerstudiosus/papercut-smtp:latest